backstage/backstage/packages/backend-common/api-report.md

 import { HttpAuthService } from '@backstage/backend-plugin-api';
 import { IdentityService } from '@backstage/backend-plugin-api';
 import { isChildPath as isChildPath_2 } from '@backstage/backend-plugin-api';
+import { isDatabaseConflictError as isDatabaseConflictError_2 } from '@backstage/backend-plugin-api';
 import { KubeConfig } from '@kubernetes/client-node';
 import { LifecycleService } from '@backstage/backend-plugin-api';
 import { LoadConfigOptionsRemote } from '@backstage/config-loader';